pranavgoyal0102/DataNest_Backend/README.md

 **Assets uploaded before `publicId` was stored cannot be deleted** through the API, since the handle needed to address them was never recorded.

-**Not covered by tests:** the concurrent-write race at save time (unit-tested with a simulated failure, never actually raced), and `audio/*` uploads mapping to Cloudinary's `video` resource type.